-The recipe calls for dried herbs, but I am sure they used fresh rosemary more often than not.
-When we moved to that house it had a rosemary plant in front and they used it on EVERYTHING.
-To use fresh herbs in place of dried, use twice as much fresh as dried.
-And whether using fresh or dried, crushing the herbs a bit in your hands will help release the oils in the leaves hence increase the flavor.
+The recipe calls for dried herbs, but use fresh if you have it.
+Use twice as much fresh as dried.
+And whether using fresh or dried, crushing the herbs a bit in your hands will help release the oils in the leaves and increase the flavor.

-If it is still too cold on Passover or Easter to cook this outdoors on the grill, you can modify the method in the oven by cooking it for 10 minutes at 450 degrees, then reducing the heat to 325 degrees to finish cooking.
-Without the bone it will cook faster.A simple Grilled Leg of Lamb recipe for Passover or Easter Sunday.
-Cook the lamb on the grill and save the oven for the sides and dessert. #passoverrecipe #easterrecipe #grillingrecipe Click To Tweet
+Oven Directions Instead of Grilling: If it is still too cold on Passover or Easter to cook this outdoors on the grill, you can modify the method in the oven by cooking it for 10 minutes at 450 degrees, then reducing the heat to 400 degrees to finish cooking for another 30-40 minutes (until it reaches an internal temperature of 145 degrees).

-- 2 tablespoons dried oregano rosemary or tarragon,
+- 2 tablespoons dried rosemary (or oregano or tarragon)

 - 1 teaspoon salt